TurcoRiccardo/ARC_AGI/README.md

 - we can select all the rectangle

 ### Figure Representation
-We can represent the grid as a group of figures having the same color, we do not allow overlapping figures.
+We can represent the grid as a group of figures having the same color, figures can be overlapped.

 We can apply different types of actions to figures:
 - **moveFigure:** moves the selected figure of one in one direction
 - **changeColorFigure:** slightly changes the color of the selected figure
 - **addElementFigure:**v add a element to the selected figure
 - **removeElementFigure:** remove a element to the selected figure

 - **mergeFigure:** merge two figures that are next to each other
 - **divideFigure:** divide the selected figure in the direction direction generating a new figure
 - **changeOrder:** change the display order of the figures